mkk100/MacNCheese-REST/README.md

 # MacNCheese-REST

 **MacNCheese-REST** is a comprehensive RESTful web service that serves as a mac and cheese wiki, enabling full CRUD (Create, Read, Update, Delete) operations on mac and cheese recipes.
-This application is built using Spring Boot MVC as the backend framework, with PostgreSQL as the database and Hibernate as the ORM.
+This application is built using Spring Boot as the backend framework, with PostgreSQL as the database, Hibernate as the ORM and MVC as the software architecture.

 ## Features